Do I need insurance as a freelancer?

 - You need legal help chasing a major unpaid invoice

-Electronic business equipment insurance covers the cost of replacing or repairing business equipment, such as computers, cameras, or other tools of your trade.
+Portable electronics insurance covers the cost of replacing or repairing business equipment, such as computers, cameras, or other tools of your trade.
 Freelancers are often reliant on all things electronic.
 Whether this equipment is yours or hired, you can insure the cost of repair or replacement should an accident happen.

 Suppose you use a laptop or computer to store your clients' files or conduct video sessions; if this gets lost, damaged or stolen, this will cause significant work disruption and financial burden.